-With rise of technology and the internet, the doors have opened for completely online businesses.
+The rise of technology and the internet has opened the doors for completely online businesses.

-When an internet connection and a website are all that’s really necessary to reach an audience, it becomes possible for a small business to function and bring in revenue—sometimes a lot of revenue—without ever opening a physical office.
+Today, all you need to reach an audience is an internet connection and a website.
+It’s now completely possible for a small business to function and bring in revenue—sometimes a lot of revenue—without ever opening a physical office.

 The obvious question to ask is: how do online businesses make money?